Freshmen move in Friday at UNF amid growing demand for housing

-According to the student-run UNF Spinnaker, about 1,350 freshmen met the May 15 deadline to secure housing and participate in room selection.
-Those who applied after that date -- about 500 students -- are now on standby, according to university officials.
+According to the student-run UNF Spinnaker, 1,300 freshmen met the May 15 deadline to secure housing and choose their rooms.
+Those who applied after that date were waitlisted.

-This fall, 3,700 housing spaces will be available for students, an increase of about 100 since last year.
-But UNF is currently in the middle of a major renovation at Osprey Landing, one of its largest housing facilities.
+This fall, a total of 3,700 housing spaces will be available for students, an increase of about 100 from last year.

 Osprey Ridge